MDAnalysis/UGM2025/README.md

 Written materials are provided under the [CC-BY-4.0 SA license](LICENSE.md).

+The MDAnalysis UGM 2025 logo was created by Fiona Naughton ([@fiona-naughton](https://github.com/fiona-naughton)).
+The MDAnalysis logo and the MDAnalysis UGM 2025 conference logo may not be used without written permission by the MDAnalysis Project.
+Any other logos are properties of their owners and may only be used according to their owners' terms.

 [NumFOCUS](https://numfocus.org/) as the fiscal sponsor of MDAnalysis holds all rights on the MDAnalysis logos and any future derivatives.
 See the file [https://github.com/MDAnalysis/branding/blob/main/logos/LICENSE](https://github.com/MDAnalysis/branding/blob/main/logos/LICENSE) for more details.

 ## Acknowledgements